 What Degree Do You Need to Be a Home Registered Nurse?

-The elevated responsibilities and vital nature of registered nursing requires a significant level of education and training.
-The investment in time, education, dedication, and determination it takes to achieve certification as a registered nurse are significant but worthwhile.
+The elevated responsibilities and essential nature of registered nursing require a significant level of education and training.
+The investment in time and education to achieve certification as a Registered Nurse is significant but worthwhile.

-In a broad sense, becoming a registered nurse requires you to earn a nursing degree from an accredited school and then pass the National Council Licensure Examination (NCLEX-RN).
-Here are a few specifics about the three degree options and licensing required to become a registered nurse:
+In a broad sense, becoming a Registered Nurse requires earning a nursing degree from an accredited school and then passing the National Council Licensure Examination (NCLEX-RN).
+Here are a few specifics about three degree options and licensing required to become a Registered Nurse:

 Associate Degree Program

-The fastest path students take to becoming a registered nurse is earning an Associate Degree in Nursing (ADN).
-Typically, it takes two years to earn an associates degree.
+Students’ fastest path to becoming a Registered Nurse is earning an Associate Degree in Nursing (ADN).
+Typically, it takes two years to earn an associate degree.
 An ADN curriculum will include basic sciences, social sciences, nursing theory, and nursing practice.

 Baccalaureate Degree Program

-Many employers either prefer or require that RN candidates hold a Bachelor of Science in Nursing Degree (BSN).
-They also offer higher salary* scales for RNs with a BSN degree than RNs with an ADN or other diploma.
-Additionally, BSN degree holders are more likely to be afforded greater opportunities for promotion, including to promotions into management and administration roles.
-If your nursing goals include achieving a specific nursing specialization and higher education, including Master of Science in Nursing (MSN) or Doctoral degrees, a BSN degree will be a necessity.
+Many employers prefer that RN candidates hold a Bachelor of Science in Nursing Degree (BSN).
+They also offer higher salary* scales for RNs with a BSN degree than RNs with an ADN.
+Additionally, BSN degree holders are more likely to have more significant opportunities for promotion, including promotions into management and administration roles.
+Finally, a BSN degree will be necessary if your nursing goals include achieving a specific nursing specialization and higher education, including Master of Science in Nursing (MSN) or Doctoral degrees.

 RN to BSN Program

-For those registered nurses who already hold an ADN and look to further their career opportunities, you should consider enrolling in our RN to BSN program.
-The program can be completed in as few as 20 months and will equip you with the credentials you need to seek higher paying management and administrative leadership positions.
+For Registered Nurses who already hold an ADN and look to further their career opportunities, you should consider enrolling in our RN to BSN program.
+The program can be completed in as few as 20 months and will equip you with the credentials you need to seek higher-paying management and administrative leadership positions.

 The NCLEX-RN Exam

-Once you’ve earned your nursing degree, the next step toward becoming a registered nurse is to apply for a license with your state’s board of nursing.
-Each state’s board of nursing has its own specific requirements for certification including the completion of necessary coursework at an accredited school.
-When those standards have been met, nurses must take and pass the National Council Licensure Examination for Registered Nurses (NCLEX-RN) administered by the National Council of State Boards of Nursing (NCSBN) to obtain a license and practice as a registered nurse in that state.
+Once you’ve earned your nursing degree, the next step toward becoming a Registered Nurse is to apply for a license with your state’s board of nursing.
+Each state’s board of nursing has its requirements for certification, including completing necessary coursework at an accredited school.
+Once those standards are met, nurses must take and pass the National Council Licensure Examination for Registered Nurses (NCLEX-RN) administered by the National Council of State Boards of Nursing (NCSBN) to obtain a license and practice as a Registered Nurse in that state.

 1. Choose Your Nursing Path

-Once you decide to pursue a career as a registered nurse, you have an important decision to make: What sort of work environment appeals most to you?
+Once you decide to pursue a career as a Registered Nurse, you have an important decision to make: What sort of work environment appeals most to you?
 Is it a doctor’s office?
 A hospital?
 A school?
-Make sure you select a setting that genuinely inspires you to reach your full potential.
+Select a setting that inspires you to reach your full potential.

-You’ll then want to decide on what sort of role you want to play as a registered nurse.
-Is there a certain patient-type you feel passionately about serving, such as infants, cancer patients, or expectant mothers?
+You’ll then want to decide on what role you want to play as a Registered Nurse.
+For example, is there a particular type of patient you feel passionately about serving, such as infants, cancer patients, or expectant mothers?
 Are you inspired to lead and manage other nurses?
 Or perhaps is being part of a larger medical team better suited to your strengths?
-These answers will help guide you on your next step of the process.
+These answers will help guide you on the next step of the process.

 2. Enroll in an Accredited Nursing Program

-You will be asked to provide letters of recommendation, write essays, and more.
+You will provide letters of recommendation, write essays, and more.
 You may also be required to take the TEAS test (Test of Essential Academic Skills).
-There will also be an important entrance interview that you must complete.
-The enrollment process is rigorous, but remember: a highly rewarding, life-long career is more than worth the effort.
+There will also be a vital entrance interview that you must complete.
+The enrollment process is rigorous but remember: a gratifying, life-long career is more than worth the effort.

 3. Earn Your Nursing Degree and Complete Clinicals

 Your nursing school curriculum will consist of courses in anatomy, biology, chemistry, nutrition, psychology, and sociology, among others.
-Beyond classroom study, you’ll need hands-on experience gained by completing a series of nursing clinicals that will expose you to the day-to-day demands of being an RN in a healthcare setting.
+Beyond classroom study, you’ll need hands-on experience gained by completing a series of nursing clinicals exposing you to the day-to-day demands of being an RN in a healthcare setting.

 4. Pass the NCLEX-RN Exam

-The last step toward becoming a registered nurse is to take and pass the NCLEX-RN (National Council Licensure Examination for Registered Nurses) exam.
-An ADN or BSN degree is required for taking the NCLEX-RN.
+The last step toward becoming a Registered Nurse is to take and pass the NCLEX-RN (National Council Licensure Examination for Registered Nurses) exam.
+An ADN or BSN is required before taking the NCLEX-RN.
 The test is challenging, consists of up to 265 questions covering all aspects of nursing, and takes up to six hours to complete, not including optional breaks at scheduled intervals.
 The exam itself will require a great deal of critical thinking and memorization.